-For many of us, a midweek morning routine consists of a couple of alarm snoozes, a fairly lengthy Instagram scroll, a cup of PG Tips and a hefty dose of dry shampoo.
+For many of us, a midweek morning routine consists of a couple of alarm snoozes, a fairly lengthy Instagram scroll, a cup of tea and a hefty dose of dry shampoo.
 But for 29-year-old London-based yoga teacher Indi, it’s a different story.
 For the last three months, Indi’s routine on waking has been to check her smartwatch for feedback on how she’d slept.
 She’d then feel frustrated and inevitably exhausted for the rest of the day as the stats on the screen glaringly told her she’d had just four hours and 41 minutes of 'deep sleep'.

 Indi says she bought her fitness tracking watch to measure her activity levels but, having always been a poor sleeper, decided to give its slumber tracking credentials a go.
 In the last few years she's tried everything from the science-approved (meditation) to the more holistic (think: valerian root supplements, CBD, moon milk) but nothing’s worked.
 "I thought my watch would help me," she says, "but it ended up having the opposite effect."

 She says the stats were interesting at first but quickly became an obsession.
 "I found myself under pressure to fall asleep and stay asleep, just so it would show good results.
 It was stressful knowing something was there monitoring my sleep.
 I was constantly waking up and conscious of not moving around too much when I was in bed."
 At around the three-week mark, Indi noticed the quantity, and quality, of her sleep had plummeted.